 What is a webinar?

-Web presentations are a highly interactive form of marketing and can be used as a relationship-building or authority-building tactic.
+Web presentations and conferences are a highly interactive form of marketing and can be used as a relationship-building or authority-building tactic.
 But the possibilities are endless.
 You can even use webinars for internal team meetings if you’re part of a remote team.

 What are the benefits of a webinar?

 So, now you know what webinars are.
 But why do you need webinars?

 Here are the main reasons you should host a webinar:

 - First of all, they help you build a list.
 Every registered person is a new contact in your database.